MakeSchool-Tutorials/Tip-Calculator-Swift/P2-Interface-Building/content.md

 1. Double click `Second` and change to `18%`
 1. Double click ` ` (the empty third one) and change to `20%`

-[action]
+>[action]
+>
-1. run the app and rotate the simulator to see how things move around without pinning and the proper setup
+>1. run the app and rotate the simulator to see how things move around without pinning and the proper setup

-[action]
+>[action]
+>
-1. click the `Segmented Control` and click `Add Missing Constraints`
+>1. click the `Segmented Control` and click `Add Missing Constraints`
-1. click the `Tip %:` and click `Add Missing Constraints`
+>1. click the `Tip %:` and click `Add Missing Constraints`

-[action]
+>[action]
+>
-1. run the app and see how everything is messed up now. rotate to see again how its messed up. rotate back to see how its consistent at being messed up.
+>1. run the app and see how everything is messed up now. rotate to see again how its messed up. rotate back to see how its consistent at being messed up.

 [script]: video for deleting/editing the automatic constraints